JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ![Renamed iOS project directory in Android Studio](ios-directory-renamed-in-as.png){width=194}

-### Compile the shared module into a framework for the iOS project

-To use Kotlin code in your iOS project, compile shared code into a `.framework`.

-* In Android Studio, run the `packForXcode` Gradle task in the Terminal:

-    ```text
-     ./gradlew packForXcode
-    ```

-    > You can also run the `packForXcode` Gradle task by double-clicking it in the list of Gradle tasks.
-    >
-    {type="note"}

-The generated framework is stored in the `shared/build/xcode-frameworks/` directory.

 ### Connect the framework to your iOS project

 Once you have the framework, you can connect it to your iOS project manually.